Click here for a pdf of this document Aphids (revised Feb 2014).pdf

 There are many species of aphids, varying in size, color and habitat.
 As individuals, they do little harm to a host plant, but large infestations can produce severe damage.
-While their behavior is determined largely by food preference and feeding site, it can generally be said that anytime you observe large groups of very tiny insects hanging onto a plant, they are most likely aphids.
+Their behavior is determined largely by food preference and feeding site.
 Most are seen on the leaves, stems, and foliage of plants, especially on the new growth, but there are species that feed underground on roots and bulbs.
-Many produce galls or other deformities.
-Fortunately, there are many effective control methods available.
+Some produce galls or other deformities.
+Fortunately, there are many effective management methods available.

 Aphids live in large colonies and reproduce rapidly, having numerous generations each season.
 Life cycles vary with species but, generally, only female aphids are present during the summer and can give birth to living young without mating.
 This wingless form of aphid is known as the stem mother.
 After one or two generations, winged forms are born and fly off to other plants.
 Males are produced in the fall, at which time mating does occur and females lay eggs that overwinter in bark or ground litter.
 Larvae will emerge at the end of May or early June in the Chicago region.
 On average, an aphid lives for about one month and each female produces 80-100 offspring.